AndersDeath/diary2/000-current.md

 # 20 August - Sunday - Yerevan - 325 day of immigration

 Today I feel much better.
 It was just poisoning, not more.
 We tried to do some cool stuff today but for some reasons the day was absolutely boring.
 However we went fo a walk.
 That was nice.
 Also we were in the city center.
-I didn't feel perfect and my mood is aweful today.
+I didn't feel perfect and my mood is awful today.